Atomowyy/picoCTF-writeup/Cryptography/la cifra de/solution.md

 This was not enough, half of the message is still encrypted.
 Lets focus on this part, this time using different cipher.

-After a long research, i foudn a better [decryptor](https://www.boxentriq.com/code-breaking/vigenere-cipher).
+After a long research, i found a better [decryptor](https://www.boxentriq.com/code-breaking/vigenere-cipher).
 This will decrypt whole message at once.

 ~~~
 It is interesting how in history people often receive credit for things they did not create